 6 Usable, but has considerable optical or mechanical imperfections

-N Product is brand new and was never used, includes full manufacturer’s warranty.
+N Product is brand new and was never used, includes the full manufacturer’s warranty.

 D Little or no signs of wear.